Howard-Z/nerf-pi/README.md

 # nerf-pi
 UCLA Com Sci 188 - Introduction to Robotics, final project.

 Our goal is to build a nerf "turret", consisting of a nerf gun on top of a rotating base and two cameras.
 Binocular vision is implemented for the cameras to perceive depth and calculate rotation angles.
-Two stepper motors are used to move the turret to the desired location, and shoot.
+Two stepper motors are used to move the turret to the desired location, and shoot with a servo motor.

 ### Hardware
 Hardware used in this include: